Helly groups: Helly graphs constructions

 The existing proofs of Propositions~\ref{p:medHel} and \ref{swm-hypercellular} are based on the following global property of $G^{\Delta}$: each ball of $G^{\Delta}$ defines a gated subgraph of $G$ thus $G^{\Delta}$ is Helly because the gated sets of $G$ satisfy the finite Helly property.
 Proposition \ref{cell-complex-cliqueHelly} allows us to provide a new proof of Propositions~\ref{p:medHel} and \ref{swm-hypercellular}.
 Namely, the results of Section~\ref{sec-abstract} establish that CAT(0) cube complexes, hypercellular complexes, and swm-complexes satisfy the 3-cell and the graded monotonicity conditions.
 Since all such complexes are simply connected and their cells are gated, Propositions~\ref{p:medHel} and \ref{swm-hypercellular} can be viewed as particular cases of Theorem \ref{t:lotogloHell} and the following general result:

-\begin{proposition} If $X$ is an abstract cell complex defined on the vertex-set of a graph $G$ such that each cell of the cell-hypergraph $\cH(X)$ is gated in $G$ and $\cH(X)$ satisfies the 3-cell and the graded monotonicity conditions, then the thickening $X^{\Delta}$ is a clique-Helly graph and each maximal clique of $X^{\Delta}$ is the thickening of a cell of $X$.
+\begin{proposition} If $X$ is an abstract cell complex defined on the vertex-set of a graph $G$ such that each edge of $G$ is contained in a cell of $X$ and each cell of the cell-hypergraph $\cH(X)$ is gated in $G$ and $\cH(X)$ satisfies the 3-cell and the graded monotonicity conditions, then the thickening $X^{\Delta}$ is a clique-Helly graph and each maximal clique of $X^{\Delta}$ is the thickening of a cell of $X$.
 Additionally, if $X$ is simply connected, then $X^{\Delta}$ is Helly. \end{proposition}